cannonkeys/ck-docs/docs/brutal/brutal_build.md

 ### Mounting the Plate
 1. Take your PCB and Plate assembly and align it with the top part of your case
 ![](../images/brutal_series/10-align-plate.jpg)
 1. Start screwing in the plate using the M2x6 screws with o-rings, starting with opposite corners.
 Screw until you just see the o rings start to compress.
-You can adjust the tightness of the screws to meet your mounting preferences.
+You can adjust the tightness of the screws to meet your mounting preferences, but if they are too loose, your case might not close, or you may have rattling.
 ![](../images/brutal_series/11-screw-plate.jpg)
 1. Finish screwing in the plate
 ![](../images/brutal_series/12-plate-all-screws.jpg)